Nay-AbiAkl/Video-K-Net/README.md

 ## Introduction

-This project aims to further enhance the performance of the Video-Knet framework for video panoptic segmentation (VPS).
-Our main approach involves augmenting the FPN layers, with the objective of achieving improved STQ and VPQ results.
-To do this, we pretrain the backbone on the Cityscape and train and test on the Kitti-Step dataset.
-Additionally, we plan to evaluate the effectiveness of the latest VPS dataset, which is the Waymo Open Data, by applying it to the Video-Knet framework.
-Furthermore, we aim to test the generalisation capabilities of the model when trained on the different dataset by cross testing the model trained on the Waymo dataset on the Kitti-step dataset and vice versa.
+This project aims to further enhance the performance of the Video-K-Net model for video panoptic segmentation VPS.
+Our main approach involves augmenting the FPN layers, with the objective improving STQ and VPQ results.
+To do this, we pretrain the backbone on the Cityscapes dataset and train and test on the Kitti-Step dataset.
+Additionally, we plan to evaluate the effectiveness of the latest VPS dataset, which is the Waymo Open Dataset, by training the Video-K-Net model on it.
+Furthermore, we aim to test the generalisation capabilities of the model when trained on the different datasets by cross testing the model trained on the Waymo dataset on the Kitti-step dataset and vice versa.

 ### Environment and DataSet Preparation